-Abstract: Metal strength and fracture toughness are important mechanical properties for structural components.
+Abstract: Metal strength and toughness are important mechanical properties for structural components.
 This article explains the trade-offs between strength and toughness and designing for applications requiring high strength and toughness.

 Need help designing a component?
 We can help with alloy, coating, and process selection.
 See our metallurgy consulting page.

-For structural components, strength and fracture toughness are two important mechanical properties.
+For structural components, strength and toughness are two important mechanical properties.
 Yield strength is the measure of the stress a metal can withstand before deforming.
 Tensile strength is a measure of the maximum stress a metal can support before starting to fracture.
 Fracture toughness is a measure of the energy required to fracture a material that contains a crack.

 As a metal's yield strength increases, the amount of stress the metal can support without deforming increases.
 Alternatively, as yield strength increases, a smaller cross-section of metal is required to support a given load without deforming.
 As tensile strength increases, the amount of stress a metal can support without cracking and fracturing increases.